akbartus/GeoJSON-Uzbekistan/README.md

 <h1 align="center">GeoJSON file - Uzbekistan</h1>
 <p align="center"><b>This the GeoJSON file for Uzbekistan, which can be used for various data vizualizations based on maps.
-It contains geometric shapes matching geographic coordinates of Uzbekistan's regions (which corresponds to administrative level 1).</b><br><br>
+It contains geometric shapes for 14 administrative units of Uzbekistan as well as sample data, which match with geographic coordinates on the world map.</b><br><br>
 <img src="https://raw.githubusercontent.com/akbartus/selfie360/main/images/example_screenshot.jpg"><br><br>
 Link to the example app: https://selfie-360.glitch.me/
 </p>